Department of Health Victoria

 The Alcohol and Drug Foundation Workplace Services team have a suite of factsheets, programs and tools to assist organisations to prevent alcohol and other drug issues from arising at work, including:

-- Effects of alcohol and other drugs on health, safety and work performance
+Impact of alcohol and other drugs on the workplace.

 Incolink provides support for members of the construction industry and provides information about services and support across Australia.